Musubu Funaki

-Musubu Funaki (船木結) (born May 10, 2002) is a Japanese pop singer.
+Musubu Funaki (船木結) is a Japanese pop singer.
 She is a former 6th generation member of Japanese girl group Angerme and a former member of Country Girls.

-Biography

-Musubu was born on May 10, 2002, in Osaka, Japan.
-She is an only child.

 Overview

 In 2013, Funaki participated in Morning Musume's first 12th generation audition and made it to the final round, but was not chosen to join the group.

 On December 7, Funaki was officially introduced as a Hello Pro Kenshuusei at the Hello Pro Kenshuusei Happyoukai 2013 ~12gatsu no Nama Tamago Show!~ alongside Risa Yamaki, Yumei Yokogawa, Kisora Niinuma, Hirona Oura, Ruru Danbara and Akane Haga.